1. The First Anglo-Burmese War began in __________.

 Explanation: The Duar passes were crucial for Indo-Tibetan trade.

-68. Bhutan resisted British entry partly because:
+68. Bhutan resisted British entry partly because__________.

 A) It feared loss of sovereignty